-This CNVMP applies to the first stage of construction only, which includes preliminary construction and commencement activities at three sites (C1, C2 and C3 including MOC3).
-Preliminary construction is anticipated to commence in October 2021.
-A detailed list of preliminary construction activities is provided in Section 1.4 of the CEMP.
+Construction is anticipated to commence in late December 2021.
+A detailed list of construction activities is provided in Section 1.4 of the CEMP.
 An indicative schedule for each site including location / access requirements and applicable works is provided in Appendix A4 of the CEMP.

-Operational noise and vibration impacts and operation measures do not fall within the scope of this CNVMP and therefore are not included within the processes contained within this CNVMP.
+Operational noise and vibration impacts and operational mitigation measures do not fall within the scope of this CNVMP and therefore are not included within the processes contained within this CNVMP.